Fredricksecures/submission-demo/README.md

-# submission-demo
-- An devops solution project repo
+Documentation for my lampstack project